Bottom Line

 Bottom line

 Content Warning is the better first buy for mixed groups, easier nights, and lighter horror.
 Lethal Company is the better first buy for groups that want fear, comms pressure, and a cleaner horror loop.
-The right choice depends on whether your group wants the laughter-first branch or the tension-first branch.
+The real split is not quality.
+It is whether your night should start with the laughter-first branch or the tension-first branch.

 Questions Readers Still Ask